parallel-programming-hwr/brutef_mp_c/README.md

 	./encryptf file password to encrypt file with passwort(the sha256 hash is used) ./brutef file.txt.sha256 file.encry to decrypt

+fix:
-notes: does not work with larger files and all threads continue calculating even if password was found
+does not work with larger files (>60840bytes) and all threads continue calculating even if password was found